openpowerquality/docusaurus/docs/cloud-view.md

 $ meteor npm install
 ```

-### Configure Settings
+### Configure settings (optional)

 The 'start' script loads the settings file located in view/config/settings.development.json.
 This file enables you to specify information about the authorized users of the system and the OPQ Boxes.
 Currently, editing this file is the only way to manage user and OPQ Box meta-data.
-The information about users and OPQ boxes is "upserted" each time the system is started.
-What this means is that you can edit the contents of the settings.development.json, then restart Meteor, and your changes to users and OPQ Boxes will take effect.
+If the "initializeEntities" field is true, then the information about users and OPQ boxes is "upserted" each time the system is started.
+What this means is that you can edit the contents of the settings.development.json, set initializeEntities to true, then restart Meteor, and your changes to users and OPQ Boxes will take effect.
 (You do not have to reset the Mongo database.)

 Here is a simplified example of a settings.development.json file that illustrates its capabilities: